-- a.
-OS believes the clause as currently drafted adequately deals with consultation by referring to the process to be followed that is prescribed in model consultation term in the Fair Work Regulations 2009. - Accordingly, OS does not accept this proposal.
+- prescribed in model consultation term in the Fair Work Regulations 2009. - b.
+Accordingly, OS does not accept this proposal.

-OS advise that insufficient detail has been provided for us to consider and respond to this proposal.
+OSP advise that insufficient detail has been provided for us to consider and respond to this proposal.

 CFMMEU confirmed that they to seek to have included the entirety of the model clause from the FWA to be included into the body of the OS Production Agreement